vaibhavk-sharma/GitHub-copilot-customization/ReadMe.md

 ## References
 [Github Official Documentation to configure custom instructions for GitHub Copilot](https://docs.github.com/en/copilot/how-tos/configure-custom-instructions)

+## Disclaimer
-**Disclaimer**: Portions of this project were created or refined with the assistance of Generative AI tools.
+Portions of this project were created or refined with the assistance of Generative AI tools.
 All outputs have been reviewed and validated by the maintainer.